 A real shot at a 💯 in another 15-20+.

-@Delmonico Steakhouse Las Vegas — 7 months ago
+@Delmonico Steakhouse Las Vegas — a year ago

 I think this is peaking.
 From a marginal year but really nice.
 Lots of cedar and a little roasted peanut note augmenting some nice, mellow cassis fruit on the nose.
 A big whack of intense flavors on initial entry, with tannins still there but softening.
-A teensy bit drying on the finish, but damn this is nice with grilled butterflied leg of lamb with garlic and rosemary. — 8 months ago
+A teensy bit drying on the finish, but damn this is nice with grilled butterflied leg of lamb with garlic and rosemary. — a year ago

 Beautiful subtle aroma from Merlot makes it pretty.
 Its free spirit nose makes you feel what the wine is going to be about.
 Drinkable and fresh.
 Apparently missing weight but it doesn’t miss a bit all the way thru the tasting.
 The aftertaste is long and very, very pleasant after one minute. — 2 years ago